twalichiewicz/Backchannel/README.md

 2. [Install Backchannel](https://raw.githubusercontent.com/twalichiewicz/Backchannel/refs/heads/main/HNewhere.user.js)
    - *Upgrading from HNewhere?* Let it auto-update and it renames itself.
 If you install from this link instead, delete the old **HNewhere** entry afterwards.
 3. Browse the web as usual.
-If a thread exists for that page the (BC) button lights up.
-Clicking it opens the sidebar.
-Still grey?
-Click to view the front page when you're done or submit your current article (currently only supported for Hacker News).
+If a thread exists for that page the (BC) button lights up, letting you know people are discussing this site.
+You can also visit https://twalichiewicz.github.io/Backchannel/ once you have the script installed to have a front page you can bookmark.

 ## FAQ